GChristensen/posts/_posts/2020-03-25-creating-personal-knowledge-base.md

 [[scrapyard:B79C8A274D0B4378835976C2B2554ACD][link text]]
 ```

-The link includes a Scrapyard UUID of the referred item which is available from the extended item properties.
+The link includes a Scrapyard UUID of the referred item, which is available from the extended item properties.

 #### Referencing from Scrapyard to org-wiki

-Since we assume that org-protocol is already configured in your system by RHO emacs,
+Since we assume that org-protocol is already configured in your system by RHO Emacs,
 just add the following code to your `.emacs` configuration file:

 ```clojure